kodecocodes/i9t/custom-segues/custom-segues.markdown

 You've created a great-looking custom segue with an animated transition!
 But don't forget what was promised at the beginning of this chapter — the ability to add multiple pets.

-## When view controllers are embedded
+## Handling embedded view controllers

 That seems like an easy task; you just need to set the table view of all pets as the initial view controller of the application.